How to Sync NetSuite Records to MongoDB for Analytics

 Step 6: Error Handling and Notifications

 Add a Condition node after the upsert to check the result count.
-On failure (or zero records written), route to a slack send-message call so on-call sees the sync break.
-Spojit's per-node retry settings handle transient NetSuite or MongoDB errors automatically.
+On failure (or zero records written), route to a Connector node on the slack connector and call the send-message tool so on-call sees the sync break.
+Because Step 5 is idempotent, you can simply let the schedule fire again on the next tick to recover from a transient NetSuite or MongoDB error.

 Tips